lintquarto/lintquarto/README.md

 ## How to cite `lintquarto`

-Please cite the repository on GitHub, PyPI and/or Zenodo:
+Please cite the repository on GitHub, PyPI, conda and/or Zenodo:

 > Heather, A. (2025). lintquarto (v0.4.0).  https://github.com/lintquarto/lintquarto.
 >
+> Heather, A. (2025). lintquarto (v0.4.0). https://pypi.org/project/lintquarto/.
+>
-> Heather, A. (2025). lintquarto (v0.4.0). https://pypi.org/project/lintquarto/
+> Heather, A. (2025). lintquarto (v0.4.0). https://anaconda.org/conda-forge/lintquarto.
 >
 > Heather, A. (2025). lintquarto (v0.4.0). https://doi.org/10.5281/zenodo.15731161.